OpenTimer/OpenTimer/README.md

 ~$ make test
 ```

-# OpenTimer Shell
+# Design Philosophy

-# Integrate OpenTimer to your Project

-## C++ API

 OpenTimer has very efficient data structures and procedures to
 enable parallel and incremental timing.
-The philosophy is to separate the API into three categories,
+Our design philosophy is to divide timing operations into three categories,
 *Builder*, *Action*, and *Accessor*.

 | Type |  Description | Example | Time Complexity |